 Going through the security checkpoint is going to take a lot longer with a stroller, especially if you have a lot of bags or storage compartment.

 There are some rides and attractions what will make you check your stroller.
-This means that your child is going to have to stand are be carried to wait in line regardless of whether or not you have a stroller to begin with.
+This means that your child is going to have to stand or be carried while you wait in line regardless of whether or not you have a stroller to begin with.

 There area lot of strollers that look the same at the parks.
 This is just a fact.
 Chances are pretty good that you bought your stroller from a store, as opposed to making it yourself, and that is exactly what everyone else did too.